Going on the 2023/2024 Job Market

-I am a Swedish expat and 6th year PhD student at UCLA, with a previous history as a research assistant at the Swedish House of Finance at Stockholm School of Economics, and the Riksbank (the Swedish Central Bank).
+I am a postdoc at Stockholm University with a PhD from UCLA.
+Previously, I was a research assistant at the Swedish House of Finance at Stockholm School of Economics, and the Riksbank (the Swedish Central Bank).

 My research interests lie in empirical macroeconomics in general, and I work with micro-level heterogeneity and exploit different exposures to shocks to disentangle transmission channels and explain aggregate outcomes.
 I have many years of experience using household data in empirical micro, and I am currently exploring questions of monetary policy, credit use, and house prices using these skills.
 I also do work in financial macroeconomics.